 “Oh.”
-I took my purse and began to riffle through it, pretending to look for something but in reality, making sure everything was still there.
+I took my purse and began to riffle through it, pretending to look for something but in reality making sure everything was still there.
 Seemed like nothing had been touched.
 What a gentleman.
-I pulled out a pen and acted like I wanted to write something, then shoved it back in my bag.
+I pulled out a pen and acted like I wanted to write something, then pretended to change my mind and shove it back in my bag.
 I was sure I fooled exactly no one.

 “Look,” he said as he scooted his barstool closer to mine.
 It made a horrible noise as it scraped along the sticky tile floor.
 “I don’t know who you are and I don’t know how you’re involved in all of this, but for your sake you should really take off and not look back.”

 That stopped him cold for a few seconds, but he recovered well and shot me a nice smile.
 “Roland Magnussen.”